fabian7593/MagicalRequiredFields/README.md

 <br><br>
 ## Usage
-You only need to import the library for use this.
+You only need to import the library for use this.<br>
 The method of the library return false if any component have empty value or not pass the validate.
 <br>
 ####For example: